Salmonella enteritidis (Salmonella enterica sub-specie)

 • After 3-4 weeks, the joints can sometimes start to hurt.

-People of all age can contract salmonellosis.
+People of all age groups can contract salmonellosis.
 In young children, the elderly (> 70 years) and people with weakened immunity, the disease manifest itself to a more serious degree and medical attention is often necessary.

 Salmonella associated foods